andrebergvind/cyclistic-bike-share-analysis/README.md

 1. **Casual riders are highly influenced by seasonality and leisure oriented usage**

-Casual riders showed significantly higher increase in activity during summer months and weekends compared to annual members.
+Casual riders shows significantly higher increase in activity during summer months and weekends compared to annual members.
 This outcome suggests that many casual users primarily rely on the service for recreational and occasional travel rather than daily commuting.

 2. **Casual riders tend to take longer and more flexible trips**